AngieKoki/pizza-project/README.md

 No Known Bugs or dependencies

 ## BDD
-### Feature:
+### Feature: Yes to Delivery
 ### Description
 As a user
-I want to input my name, birthday and select my gender So that I can get an Akan Name
+I want to fill in a form to input my location
+So that I can have my order delivered

 ### Scenarios
-#### Name and birthday inputted and gender selected:

-1. Given the name is inputted
-2.    and birthday is inputted
-3.    and gender is selected
-4. When the user clicks on Submit
-5. Then the application generates a valid Akan name

-#### Name and Birthday inputted and gender NOT selected:

-1. Given the name is inputted
-2.   and birthday is inputted
-3.   and gender is  NOT selected
-4. When the user clicks on Submit
-5. Then the application generates an error message to fill in the necessary field

-#### Name inputted and gender selected but birthday not inputted:
+#### Location inputted:

-1. Given the name is inputted
-2.  and gender is selected
-3.  and birthday is NOT inputted
-4. When the user clicks on Submit
-5. Then the application generates an error message to fill in the necessary field

-#### Name inputted but gender NOT selected and birthday NOT inputted:

-1. Given the name is inputted
+1. Given the location is inputted
-2.  and gender is NOT selected
-3.  and birthday is NOT inputted
-4. When the user clicks on Submit
-5. Then the application generates an error message to fill in the necessary fields

-#### No input in any field:

-1. Given no input in any field
 2. When the user clicks on Submit
+3. Then the application alerts the user that the order will be delivered to the specified location

+#### Location is NOT inputted:

+1. Given the name location is NOT inputted.
+2. When the user clicks on Submit
-3. Then the application generates an error message to fill in the necessary fields
+3. Then the application generates an error message to fill in the necessary field

 ## Technologies used
 I used: HTML CSS JavaScript jQuery and Bootstrap to create this application